DungCOD/Demo-Restaurant-Menu-Project/README.md

 # Demo Restaurant Menu Project
 A restaurant needs to design a database for its menu.
 We have design a simple SQL database and connect it with C++ source codes in order to implement a demo for the project.
-In order to run this project, Dev C++ is recommended.
+In order to run this project, Dev C++ IDE and MySQL is recommended.
 #
 The requirements are:
 + There are multiple categories of dishes (desert, main dish, snack, ....)